fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->

-We have tested the Token via the scripts off-chain, and several testing smart contract on-chain.
+We have tested the Token via the scripts off-chain, and several testing smart contracts on-chain.

 Service-Friendly Token source code:
 https://github.com/funderstoken/Service-Friendly-Token-Standard/blob/develop/MinStandard/MinServiceFriendlyToken.sol